 You can choose from various industries and use filters like features and catalog size to find the theme that caters to all your needs.

-However, if you are unsatisfied with a free theme, you can opt for a premium theme that may cost you somewhere between $170 to $380.
+However, if you are unsatisfied with a free theme, you can opt for a premium theme that may cost you between $170 to $380.
 These premium themes are aesthetically pleasing and come with some additional features.

 Next, let us take a tour through all the basic features of Shopify that are available on all the plans.